Learning at Stonehill

 CAS stands for Creativity, Action, Service

-CAS stands for Creativity, Action and Service, and allows students to become involved in a range of activities that take place alongside their academic studies throughout the IB Diploma Programme.
+CAS stands for Creativity, Activity and Service, and allows students to become involved in a range of activities that take place alongside their academic studies throughout the IB Diploma Programme.